 People don't apply to college.
 Little brown folders do.
 Your task as the applicant is to make sure that your folder reflects your abilities, personality, background, interests, and past performance.
 Download the application forms for colleges during the spring of your junior year, so you can see what kinds of information you will need.
 Gather the information and compile tables of activities and honors.
 Ask the schools if they will keep the same essay topics for the fall - and write the essays over the summer if they won't change.

 Try to mail in your application early.
 Every admissions officer must read hundreds of applications every year.
 At the beginning of the

 season, they read only a handful a day, but as January approaches, they must read dozens a day.
 Naturally, they cannot be as enthusiastic with so many forms to read.
 By sending yours in early, you can catch them before they get

 burned out or jaded.

 If you are mailing in paper forms, keep a photocopy of everything.
-If you apply online, save a copy of your essays on your hard drive, and also a backup copy on CD or other removable drive.
+If you apply online, save a copy of your essays on your hard drive, and also a backup copy on a flash drive, DropBox or Google Drive.

-There are six cardinal rules for college application essays:
+There are five cardinal rules for college application essays:

 a.
 Stick to the assigned subject and length.
 If a length is not specified, use your judgment.
-If you can pick a topic, pick one that excites you - your excitement will rub off on the reader.
+If you can pick a topic, pick one that excites you, since your excitement will rub off on the reader.

 b.
 Use proper grammar, punctuation, and spelling.